sansseriff/phd_thesis/src/chapter_07/section_06_aph_hw.md

 ```{=latex}
 \end{center}
 ```
-    <span style="color:blue" markdown> The the herald probability regardless of idler arm efficiency is 25\%. </span>
+    <span style="color:blue" markdown> The herald probability regardless of idler arm efficiency is 25\%. </span>

     <span style="color:red" markdown> 4 points for the 25\% limit; 8 points for a few plots at different $\eta$ </span>